eewangzx/eewangzx.github.io/_pages/about.md

 - Mar.
 2025, our work "Microservice Migration in Hybrid Satellite-Terrestrial Networks for Autonomous Vehicles" is accepted by *J. Commun.
 Info.
 Netw.* and selected for the cover article.
 - Mar.
 2025, our work "Learning to Beamform for Integrated Sensing and Communication: A Graph Neural Network with Implicit Projection Approach" is accepted by *IEEE Trans.
 Wireless Commun.* [[Paper link]](https://ieeexplore.ieee.org/document/10932672).
 - Jan.
 2025, our work "Federated Fine-Tuning for Pre-Trained Foundation Models Over Wireless Networks" is accepted by *IEEE Trans.
 Wireless Commun.*. [[Paper link](https://ieeexplore.ieee.org/abstract/document/10855336)]
 - Dec.
-2024, I had a wonderful experience at GLOBECOM 2024, Capetown, SA, exchanging ideas about FedFT and learning more from others.
+2024, I had a wonderful experience at GLOBECOM 2024, Cape Town, SA, exchanging ideas about FedFT and learning more from others.
 - Sept.
 2024, it is glad to attend *IEEE Hong Kong 6G Wireless Summit*.
 - Sept.
 2024, our work "Over-the-air Federated Graph Learning" is accepted by *IEEE Trans.
 Wireless Commun.*.
 - Aug.
 2024, our work "Graph Attention-based MADRL for Access Control and Resource Allocation in Wireless Networked Control Systems" is accepted by *IEEE Trans.
 Wireless Commun.*.